-These projections are in line with recent estimates from the National Renewable Energy Laboratory.
-As shown in Figure 1, the Madison area is expected to have one of the highest shares of EVs-shown in the figure as PEVs, plug-in electric vehicles-in the Midwest in 2030.
+These projections align with recent estimates from the National Renewable Energy Laboratory.
+As shown in Figure 1, the Madison area is projected to have one of the highest shares of EVs-shown in the figure as PEVs, plug-in electric vehicles-in the Midwest in 2030.